samuel0007/ethWb/public/intro/2_Lecture_2.md

 ### std::cout

-This is your most fundamental tool for debugging, you can always use the standard output as a way to know what is the actual state of a variable.
+This is your most fundamental tool for debugging, you can always use the standard output as a way to know what the actual value of a variable at a given point in the program is.

 ~~~cpp
 int x = 5;